DEADLINE TO APPLY: August 28, 2014

 - High school graduation or equivalent.

-- work experience in a Library or equivalent setting performing duties comparable to those described in Level III of this series.
+- work experience in a library or equivalent setting performing duties comparable to those described in Level II of this series.
 For more information please view the following link: http://www.sucss.illinois.gov/documents/ClassSpecs/spec4900.pdf

 - 30 semester hours equals six months

-- 60 semester hours or an Associate degree equals one year
+- 60 semester hours or an Associate's degree equals one year

 - 90 semester hours equals two years